 - Wide steel base that supports up to 350 pounds

 - Non slip base and anchor rope

 - Built in monitor for ride information.

 Alright so this one may not be THE BEST bike in my opinion, but it is definitely high up there.
-It would not do to not mention the ANCHEER Pedal Exerciser Pro on an article about the best arm bikes out there.
+It would not be right to not mention the ANCHEER Pedal Exerciser Pro in our article about the best arm bikes out there.

 It brings a sleek design and a plethora of high tech features that makes it a very solid choice for anyone looking to purchase an arm bike to get some cardio in.